kmul00/torch-vol/README.md

+#NOTE

+**`Torch`** has undergone some changes in it's backend since I last updated this repository.
+Hence, the installation now need to be performed inside `nnx`, instead of `nn` directly.
+I have updated the installation instructions accordingly.

 #Torch-Vol

 In this repository I will be maintaining a list of modules that I had to come up with to ease my work.
 While starting out to work with ***Volumetric*** (**4D** or *batchmode* **5D**) data I found a lot of implementations missing, even though their ***Spatial*** versions existed.
 This repository is the collection of the codes that I wrote then.